cse110-w21-group7/cse110-SP21-group7/onboard.md

 - You can also check out our status video [here](https://github.com/cse110-w21-group7/cse110-SP21-group7/tree/brettherbst-patch-1/admin/videos).

 ## Source
-  Inside the [Source](https://github.com/cse110-w21-group7/cse110-SP21-group7/tree/brettherbst-patch-1/source) folder, you can find all the sources that we used in building this RIVER Bullet Journal web application.
-All files are categorized by their file types into different folders, and you can find the files you are looking for easily, for instance, [Javascript](https://github.com/cse110-w21-group7/cse110-SP21-group7/tree/brettherbst-patch-1/source/javascript), [HTML](https://github.com/cse110-w21-group7/cse110-SP21-group7/tree/brettherbst-patch-1/source/html), and [CSS](https://github.com/cse110-w21-group7/cse110-SP21-group7/tree/brettherbst-patch-1/source/css).
+  Inside the [Source](https://github.com/cse110-w21-group7/cse110-SP21-group7/tree/main/source) folder, you can find all the sources that we used in building this RIVER Bullet Journal web application.
+All files are categorized by their file types into different subdirectories.
+The following are links to the directories for [Javascript](https://github.com/cse110-w21-group7/cse110-SP21-group7/tree/main/source/javascript), [HTML](https://github.com/cse110-w21-group7/cse110-SP21-group7/tree/main/source), and [CSS](https://github.com/cse110-w21-group7/cse110-SP21-group7/tree/main/source/css).

 ## Testing